Volkswagen Polo Mk5: Mexico

 A Mexican version of the Vento was released for the 2014 model year, imported from India.
 Trim levels are called Style, Active and Highline.
 VW offers a choice of two engine options: a 1.6-litre naturally aspirated gasoline engine coupled with either a 5-speed manual or a 6-speed automatic gearbox, and a 1.6-litre diesel (TDI) engine coupled with a 5-speed manual gearbox.

-In 2016, Volkswagen redesigned the front so it resembled the (at the time) new Jetta (Mk7): grill, fascia, fog lights and chrome inserts.
+In 2016, Volkswagen redesigned the front so it resembled the (at the time) new Jetta (Mk7): grille, fascia, fog lights and chrome inserts.
 It also got visible exhaust and redesigned headlights.
 The 2016 model also got a 7-speed dual-clutch automatic DSG gearbox for the Diesel engine.
 The Volkswagen Vento since 2016 has been the best-selling model of the Volkswagen brand and the third best-selling model overall in Mexico.

 In the Mexican market, the facelifted Vento arrived in 2020.